Essential items for your car emergency kit to keep you safe

 Spare wheel and tyre

-While you should keep updated with your car maintenance and ensure that your car’s tyres are safe before driving, you can’t predict when you might get a flat tyre on the road.
-Keep a compatible spare tyre in your car so that roadside assistance can quickly and easily change over a flat tyre for you.
-Check that your spare tyre is properly inflated at least every six months with a simple hand-held tyre pressure gauge.
+Regular car maintenance and servicing are important, along with making sure your car’s tyres are safe before driving.
+But even when you're vigilant, you can’t predict when you might get a flat tyre on the road.
+Check your spare tyre is properly inflated at least every six months.
+You can do this with a simple hand-held tyre pressure gauge.
+Having a roadworthy spare tyre in your car will mean a roadside assistance expert can quickly and easily change a flat tyre for you.

 Picnic rug or blanket

 A quality blanket or picnic rug has many more uses than you think.
-In a car breakdown, you can use a blanket or rug to stay safe from broken glass, rig a ‘tarp’ to avoid the sun, or stay warm in cold weather.
-You can even use it to cover up and grab a nap during long drives.
+In a car breakdown, you can use a blanket or rug to stay warm in cold weather, erect as a shade canopy in summer or protection aginst broken glass.
+You can even use it to cover you while you have a power nap to break up long drives.

 Fire extinguisher